24 Oras Ilokano

 24 Oras Ilokano, formerly Balitang Ilokano is a Philippine television news broadcasting program broadcast by GMA Network in the Ilocos Region.
 Anchored by Jorge Guerrero, it premiered on June 25, 2012.
 The newscast concluded on April 24, 2015.

 Overview

 The program delivers news and current events coming from the Ilocos provinces and Abra.
 It is initially aired live weekdays from GMA Ilocos studios in San Vicente, Ilocos Sur and was simulcasted on TV-5 Ilocos Norte and TV-7 Abra.

-Premiered on June 25, 2012, the newscast began its airing weeks after the launch of GMA Ilocos.
+Premiered on June 25, 2012, the newscast began airing weeks after the launch of GMA Ilocos.
 Former Balitang Amianan anchor Jorge Guerrero returned to his hometown in Ilocos just to anchor the said news program.